V-Sekai/.github/profile/README.md

 ### Learn more

-Learn to develop V-Sekai with https://v-sekai.github.io/.
+We documented some parts of V-Sekai at https://v-sekai.github.io/.

 ## What does Sekai mean?